ignoranti quem portum petat nullus suus ventus est

 We begin to believe we are our reactions – well, the second fact you need to understand is YOU ARE NOT your reactions.
 Your reactions are the effect of being out of control.
-Circumstances are the cause your reactions are the effect.
-To be in control of you personal, professional or spiritual growth – YOU must be the cause, and then the conditions around you are the effect.
-You are in control – the organ grinder not the monkey.
+Circumstances are the cause of your reactions are the effect.
+To be in control of your personal, professional or spiritual growth – YOU must be the cause and not the effect.
+You must be in control – the organ grinder not the monkey.

 A simple yet affective strategy for personal change

 Now you have the realisation that it is not what happens but how you respond the key is to take control of of your life rather than let it control you.
 I present a simple yet effective strategy to apply in every situation.
 It is simple but sometimes you may need a helping hand especially for deeply held embedded early programming also know as habits.

 The six-step programme to personal freedom and spiritual growth